Skip to main content

 }

+2. Create the discovery role in each member account to be discovered.
 Follow Step 3 again, but this time, select Custom trust policy instead of AWS service.
-Copy and paste the trust policy below.
-At the add permissions screen, search for and select the discovery policy created in the previous step.
+Paste the trust policy below, then at the add permissions screen, search for and select the discovery policy created in the previous step.

 Example Trust Policy